chrisgrieser/nvim-alt-substitute/README.md

 Since you really don't want to learn a whole new flavor of regex, *just* to be able to make search-and-replace operations in your editor.

 > __Note__
-> The plugin is still WIP.
+> The plugin is still WIP and not fully usable yet.

 <!--toc:start-->
 - [Features](#features)